UCF Statement On Student Use Of Technology

 Webcourses@UCF is a platform that relies on your Internet browser to display content.
 It is important that you configure your browser correctly so it will function properly with Webcourses@UCF, allowing you to fully benefit from the online experience.

 - Make sure that you are using a supported browser to access Webcourses@UCF (Internet Explorer, Firefox, Chrome, Safari).
-You can find a list of supported browser versions You can find a list of supported browser versions here.

 - Enable Cookies for the Webcourses@UCF site.

 - Enable pop-up windows for the Webcourses@UCF site.

 - Add Webcourses@UCF as a Trusted Site.

 Occasionally, you may see a message indicating that Webcourses@UCF is not a trusted site.
 You can set your browser to make Webcourses@UCF a trusted site by following these instructions (instructions may vary depending on browser):